AdobeDocs/federated-audience-composition.en/help/query/build-query.md

 ![](assets/query-operator.png){zoomable="yes"}

-To change the operator used to link filtering conditions together, click on it and select the desired operator in the **[!UICONTROL Group]** pane that opens on the right hand side.
+To change the operator used to link filtering conditions together, select it and the desired operator in the **[!UICONTROL Group]** pane that opens on the right hand side.

 Available operators are: